alexdrymonitis/miscellaneous_abstractions/README.txt

 [loop] is a sophisticated vanilla loop abstraction.

+[map] maps a range of values to another range.

 [no_click_val] is an abstraction that enables typing numeral values without needing to click on number atoms.

 [vanillaJoin] is a vanilla list abstraction with all hot inlets, where you don't need to specify if you enter a float or a symbol.
 It imitates Max's [join].
 It's Pd-extended counterpart is called [extendedJoin].